It is painful to explain obvious benefits of project management. Making project more efficient sounds too generic. Moreover, can you prove that?

 13. Motivated People

 Everyone should be interested in having motivated people onboard.
-Moreover, you need them happy with work they do for an extended period of time.
+Moreover, you need them to be happy with the work they do for an extended period of time.

 It is not enough to motivate your team to finish a project.
 After that, there will be another project.
 Entirely possible that it will be another manager.